O que você está procurando?

 Network Digital Twins to Support All Defense Domains

-Design, test, analyze and assess cyber resilience of tactical battlefield communications and networks with EXata Network Modeling – MultiDomain Networks (EXata JNE).
+Unlock the power of network emulation with EXata JNE to design, test, analyze, and assess tactical battlefield communications and networks' cyber resilience.
 Military personnel and defense contractors can quickly and cost-effectively plan battlefield network architectures and mission scenarios in a high-fidelity, LVC multidomain modeling and simulation environment.

 Ideal for military planning, testing, and training operations by enabling the simulation of large-scale military communications networks under various conditions.
 Connecting physical radios with multiple simulated radios through EXata JNE realistically simulates large tactical radio networks consisting of both physical and simulated components.
 EXata JNE runs accurate battlefield simulation communications across all domains: land, sea, air, space, and cyber.

 Tactical battlefield communications span multiple protocols and applications; from SRW to WIN-T, Blue Force Tracker to ANW2.
 Connecting through Satellite Communication networks (SATCOM) to Mobile User Object Systems (MUOS) is all part of a multi-domain environment.
 Simulating that environment is no small task.